-Infants do not manifest symptoms of CSID until they begin to ingest sucrose- and starch-containing foods (e.g., juices, solid foods, formula, and medications sweetened with sucrose).
+Infants do not manifest symptoms of CSID until they begin to ingest sucrose- and starch-containing foods (for example, fruit juices, solid foods, formula, and medications sweetened with sucrose).
 Infants who are exclusively breastfed may not show symptoms until the introduction of solid foods or until weaning.
 Common symptoms are chronic, watery diarrhea with or without failure to thrive (poor physical growth) and abdominal pain.

-Adult symptoms are similar to infants and children, but may be less severe due to their longer GI tract.
-In adults, a prolonged period of misdiagnosis may occur when the patient “learns to live with” their uncomfortable gastrointestinal symptoms, or assumes their ongoing GI problems to be “normal.”
+Adult symptoms are similar to those of infants and children but may be less severe due to the adult’s longer gastrointestinal tract.
+In adults, a prolonged period of misdiagnoses may occur as the adult learns to live with their uncomfortable gastrointestinal symptoms, or assumes their ongoing gastrointestinal problems to be normal.
 Recurrent symptoms similar to those caused by CSID, such as frequent bowel movements, chronic diarrhea, unexplained abdominal pain, gassiness, bloating, weight loss, abdominal distention, and vomiting should not be ignored.

 In some adults, symptoms may be limited to an increase in bowel movement frequency, abdominal distention, and flatulence, with the occurrence of episodic watery diarrhea when eating foods containing a high concentration of sucrose.
 In some adults, diarrhea may alternate with constipation, leading to a misdiagnosis of irritable bowel syndrome (IBS).
 Consultation with a gastroenterologist is recommended to discuss any recurring, persistent gastrointestinal symptoms.